evrenp/simpsons/README.md

 # Simpsons Character Recognition
-- Character recognition for simpson image data with deep learning
+- This repo is about character recognition for simpson image data with different deep learning models.
+- The simpsons image data can be found on kaggle:  https://www.kaggle.com/alexattia/the-simpsons-characters-dataset
-- This repo is a refactored version of https://github.com/alexattia/SimpsonRecognition
+- This main code of this repo is a refactored version of https://github.com/alexattia/SimpsonRecognition
-- List of refactorings:
+- The following refactorings have been made:
     - Data comes as in-memory toy-data at three different scales: small, medium, big. small data is used for development and functional tests.
     - Model class provides interface for defining and running convolutional network models.
     - Monitor class provides interface for defining and running a model monitor.
     - Functional tests provide quick sanitiy checks for development.
-    - Installation and maintainability is improved via requirements and setup.
+    - Installation and maintainability is improved via requirements and setup scripts.

 ## Installation
 - Download simpson character images from https://www.kaggle.com/alexattia/the-simpsons-characters-dataset, unzip and move to